chauvinSimon/hmm_for_autonomous_driving/README.md

 This method is sometimes named **"Posterior Decoding"**.

-## Q3 - What is the probability of an observation sequence?
+## Q3 - What is the probability to observe a particular **sequence of `speed` measurements**?

-Had it been a first-order Markov Chain:
+Had it been a first-order Markov Chain (no hidden state), one could have marginalized over all `speed(t)` observations and simplify the large expression using the **conditional independance** offered by the Markov Property.

+The final expression would be:
 - P([`speed(1)`, ..., `speed(t)`]) = P[`speed(1)`] * SUM ( P([`speed(t)` given `speed(t-1)`]) )

-- using the marginal for the first term
-- then using a transition model
+In the HMM case, we need to add some modifications:
+- We use the **transition model** to navigate between two states.

-In the HMM case, and considering our assumption, we use the transition model between states and the emission model to generate each observation.
+- We use the **emission model** to generate each observation.

 | ![Derivation of the marginal probability of an observation sequence](docs/marginal_proba_obs_sequence.PNG "Derivation of the probability of an observation sequence")  |
 |:--:|
 | *Derivation of the probability of an observation sequence* |

-This require to develop all the possible state sequences of size T.
+This requires to develop all the possible state sequences of size T.
 - In our case state space has size `2` (`left_lane`, `right_lane`).
 Hence the **sum will contain `2^T` terms**.
 - This **naive** (meaning we list all the possibilities based on the **definition of marginal probabilities**) approach can nevertheless **become impractible** for larger state spaces and/or large sequence sizes.